ssoRL/3ai/story/perfect.md

 <div class="perfect-break"></div>

 The final day, came my family.
-People who had loved me unconditionally through my whole life arrived and, one by one, cut me to pieces.
+People who had loved me unconditionally my whole life arrived and, one by one, cut me to pieces.

 Cousins told me how they'd only ever put up with me because their parents had make them.
 Aunts and uncles that they had long harbored resentment for the cards I'd never replied to; for the visits I'd postponed and canceled.